 By The Hospitable Team

-Founded in 2008, Airbnb is an online peer-to-peer marketplace that, according to the latest data, has 5.6 million listings in more than 100,000 cities and towns and 220-plus countries worldwide.
+Founded in 2008, Airbnb is an online peer-to-peer marketplace that, according to the latest data, has more than 6 million active listings in more than 100,000 cities and towns and 220-plus countries worldwide.

 Travelers choose Airbnb because it can offer them a homey place to stay with more character and often for a lower price than hotels.
 Hosts who use this platform get an opportunity to offer their rentals to millions of people worldwide.